supercontainers/isc-tutorial/index.md

 > You can ask questions verbally or with this [Google Doc](https://docs.google.com/document/d/1zrWRGeDEbokQq03hAHxZzXpNzBSp4YSKJhHiNtjSe1Y/edit?usp=sharing).
 > Please append your question below the others in the document.
 >
 > We have also created a Slack Team for this.
-The invitation link is [here](https://join.slack.com/t/hpc-containers/shared_invite/enQtODI3NzY1NDU4OTk5LTUxOTgyOWJmYjIwOWI5YWU2MzBhZDI3Zjc1YmZmMjAxZjgzYzk4ZWEwNmFlNzlkOWI0MGNlZDNlMTBhYTBlOWY).
+The invitation link is in the Google Doc.
 {: .callout}